Qiskit/RFCs/0000-experiment-dataframe.md

 We propose to replace `ExperimentData._analysis_results` data format from `ThreadSafeOrderedDict` to the thread safe wrapper of the pandas data frame.
 This data frame may consists of following columns:

+#### Primary columns

+These columns exist for all analysis results.

 - name (str): Same as `AnalysisResultData.result_type`.
 This name will appear in the result database.
 - value (Any): Same as `AnalysisResultData.result_data["_value"]`.
 Any value that QE analysis will generate.
 This value must be serializable through the `ExperimentEncoder`.
 - quality (str): Same as `AnalysisResultData.quality`.
 Systematically evaluated quality of the fitting to yield this data.
 - components (List[DeviceComponent]): Same as `AnalysisResultData.device_components`.
 Usually `.physical_qubits` of the experiment.
-- extra (Dict): Same as `AnalysisResultData.result_data["_extra"]`.
-Free-form dictionary for analysis metadata.
-This dictionary sometime contains `chisq` and `unit`.
-These are the standard metadata from the curve analysis.
-The IBM Experiment dashboard shows these fields for every entry and therefore the `AnalysisResultData` payload also contains these field as required.
-This dashboard is designed based off of the user stories from calibration engineers, where a parameter is typically a physical quantity which is estimated by the curve fit.
-However, this is not always the case in the Qiskit domain.
-For example, quantum volume and tomography experiments don't perform curve fit, and outcome is unitless.
 - experiment_id (str): Same as `AnalysisResultData.experiment_id`.
 The ID of the associated experiment.
-- verified (bool): Same as `AnalysisResultData.verified`.
-A boolean value to indicate if this entry is checked by human experimentalist.
-This can be removed since this is rarely used.
 - tags (List[str]): Same as `AnalysisResultData.tags`.
 An arbitrary strings to help filtering this entry.
-- source (Dict): Same as `AnalysisResultData.result_data["_source"]`.
-Version information of QE that was used to generate this entry.
-- created_in_db (bool): Same as `AnalysisResultData._created_in_db`.
-A boolean value to indicate wether this is loaded from the database or just created locally.
+If this entry is verified by human experimentalist, "verified" tag will be automatically added.
 - result_id (str): Same as `AnalysisResultData.result_id`.
 A unique ID of this entry.
 - backend (str): Same as `AnalysisResultData.backend_name`.
 Name of the associated backend.
-- date (datetime): Same as `AnalysisResultData.creation_datetime`.
-A date time at which the experiment data received the job results.
+- run_time (datetime): A date time at which the experiment data received the job results.
+Experiment base class must implement new feature to track this time.
 - experiment (str): A string representation for the associated experiment for filtering.

+#### Extra columns

+Analysis class can generate the analysis result with arbitrary number of extra information.
+If two analysis result entries have different extra information, the data frame column will be created for union of two data set and lacking data is filled with NaN value.
+Data frame can collapse or expand these extra information.
+These are the typical information belong to extra.

+- chisq (float): Chi-squared value from the curve analysis.
+This represents a goodness of fitting.
+- unit (float): Physical (SI) unit of the value.

 Each table row corresponding to a single analysis result entry, i.e. `AnalysisResultData` equivalent.
 The columns must contain all information that `AnalysisResultData` provides for the backward compatibility.